-KOTAI’s Knife Roll-Up Bag 100% Cotton is handmade with thick 16oz cotton.
-Up to 6 knives and a honing steel are protected by the thick cotton and inner lining, and they are securely held to ensure that they remain safe and still during transportation.
-The slots inside the bag are made to fit the different knives with the Saya (blade sheath) on, including the cleaver (our widest knife).
-Easy to open and close with a tie-on system; includes a flap for extra protection and 2 handles for secure, upright transportation.
+KOTAI's 100% Cotton Knife Roll-up Bag is handmade from thick 16oz cotton.
+Up to 6 knives and a honing steel can be protected by the thick cotton and inner lining, and are securely held to ensure they remain in place during transport.

 In addition, the slots inside the bag are designed to accommodate various knives with the Saya (blade sheath), including our widest knife: KOTAI’s cleaver.
 Easy to open and close thanks to a system of fasteners, the bag includes a flap for extra protection and two handles for secure vertical transport.

 Taking care of your knives is essential to ensure their durability and performance!

 - Regular sharpening and honing, as well as proper storage and cleaning, are key factors in maintaining the quality of your knives.

 - Cutting on hard surfaces, using aggressive detergents, or not storing your knives properly are simple actions to avoid that can greatly extend their lifetime.

 By following these tips, you can ensure that your knives will always be in perfect condition, ready to perform any task with ease (except cutting bones and frozen food, mind you).